 There are a few simple tricks you can use to reduce rug shedding:

 - Place your new rug in a low traffic area to begin with.
-Once the fibres have settled it can be moved to a high traffic area.
+Once the fibres have settled and become 'worn in' it can be moved to a high traffic area.

-- Rotate your rug regularly to promote even wear.
+- Rotate your rug regularly (at least every 6 months) to promote even wear.

 - A rug pad will keep your rug in place and absorb some of the impact of foot traffic helping to reduce shedding.